Remove frames

 This page is the original home of an experiment in alternative publishing.

 Alas, I learned in 2004 that no major mainstream publisher was interested in continuing the Ethshar series.
-On the other hand, I had several readers saying they desperately want to see more.
+On the other hand, I had several readers saying they desperately wanted to see more.
 I decided to see whether enough of them were willing to put their money where their mouths are to finance more Ethshar stories -- and perhaps eventually continuations of other series that no longer have major publishers.

-Below I try to answer all your questions about my experiment, but if I've missed anything, e-mail me and ask.
+Below I try to answer all your questions about my little experiment, but if I've missed anything, e-mail me and ask.

-How does it work?
+How did it work?

 If I hadn't received $100 to pay for a given week's chapter, it wouldn't have been posted -- but that never happened.
 If more than the $100 target came in, as it usually did, the extra was credited toward the following chapter.
 No one needed to worry about "wasting" a payment if I received more than was needed for a particular chapter.
-At this point the entire novel has been paid for, but the more money that comes in, the sooner I'm likely to start a new serial.

-This system was partly inspired by the Street Performer Protocol, and by the system known as the Storyteller's Bowl, but I've modified them to suit my purposes.
+This system was partly inspired by the Street Performer Protocol, and by the system known as the Storyteller's Bowl, but I modified them to suit my purposes.
 Similar things have been attempted before, I'm not inventing anything entirely new, but my model seems to have been unusually successful.

 Are you going to do more serials this way?